- Principal Investigator:

-This project built on prior work that the National Quality Forum (NQF) completed under direction of the first Health Information Technology Expert Panel (HITEP-I).
-The report produced by HITEP-I recommended a set of 84 high-priority performance measures to enhance capabilities for the electronic capture of data for quality measurement.
-In this project, NQF reconvened the panel (HITEP-II) to gather, synthesize, and refine clinical workflow maps, focusing on care processes related to the previously prioritized set of measures.
-The project consisted of two primary workgroups, the Quality Data Set Workgroup and the Workflow Workgroup.
+Summary: The project built on prior work the National Quality Forum (NQF) completed under direction of the first Health Information Technology Expert Panel (HITEP-I).
+The earlier HITEP-I report recommended 11 data categories and 39 data types, for a set of 84 high-priority performance measures to enhance capabilities for the electronic capture of data for quality measurement.
+Through this project, NQF reconvened the panel (HITEP-II) to gather, synthesize, and refine clinical workflow maps, focusing on care processes related to the previously prioritized set of measures.
+The project consisted of two primary workgroups:

-- Represent quality data requirements (concepts, data types, data elements, code sets) unambiguously and specifically.
+- Represent quality data requirements (concepts, data types, data elements, and code sets) unambiguously and specifically.
+(Achieved)

-A quality data set (QDS) framework was developed.
+Impact and Findings: A draft quality data set (QDS) was developed that could be used nationwide to support automated quality measurement.
+The QDS framework contains three levels of information: standard elements, quality data elements, and data flow attributes.
 The QDS is a classification system by which measure developers can offer and refine definitions.
-The framework developed contains three levels of information: standard elements, quality data elements, and data flow attributes.
-Once fully developed, the QDS would be a centralized repository of quality data requirements and data definitions used by multiple stakeholders to develop, specify, and use quality measures.
+Once fully developed, the QDS would be a centralized repository of quality data requirements (such as concepts, data types, data elements, and code lists) and data definitions used by multiple stakeholders to develop, specify, and use quality measures.
 The QDS aims to provide direction to measure developers, electronic health record vendors, and other stakeholders on how to define quality terminology without ambiguity.

 The QDS framework is also intended to represent clinical and administrative information required to calculate quality measures.
 These elements will be used to construct, with measure-related logic, numerators and denominators.
 Because of the importance of the QDS as a framework from which electronic health record developers can extract data for performance measurement, adherence to the QDS will likely become a requirement for NQF endorsement.